ap539813/LLM-Powered-Medical-ChatBot-old/README.md

-# Getting Started with Create React App
+# Getting Started with SaathiCare React App

 This project was bootstrapped with [SaathiCare React App](https://github.com/sainirt21/SaathiCare-React).